paharisakar/Recipedia/README.md

 Live demo is _sometimes_ up at http://recipedia.zaksimpson.com/

 ## Requirements
-Requies node.js and npm can be installed from https://nodejs.org/ and https://www.npmjs.com/ respectively.
+Requires node.js and npm, which can be installed from https://nodejs.org/ and https://www.npmjs.com/ respectively.

 ## Development testing
 Start server with `node app.js`.
 Visit `localhost:3000` on your modern browser.